Dogolaa/MusicStore/README.md

 <br><br>

 > This project was developed as part of the Life Cycle Management course, taught by Professor Rodrigo Martins Pagliares at Universidade Federal de Alfenas (UNIFAL-MG).
-Desc proj.
+Desc project ...

 <br><br>